-I'm a BACP-approved Supervisor, and I work within the BACP Ethical Framework.
+I hold a Certificate in Supervision (Re-Vision).
 I'm currently completing a UKCP-accredited Diploma in Supervision (Re-Vision).
-On completion of the Diploma, I will be placed on the UKCP Register of Accredited Supervisors.
+On completion of the Diploma, I'll be placed on the UKCP Register of Accredited Supervisors.
 I offer supervision to trainee and qualified counsellors.

 The Diploma, entitled 'Supervision with Soul,' is run by Re-Vision, which is accredited by both the BACP and the UKCP.
 Re-Vision is a psychotherapy training centre with a transpersonal and integrative perspective.
 Its core values are care, integrity and meaning.
 To bring these values into the essential relationship between myself and my supervisees is at the heart of my supervision practice, as it is in my work as a therapist.

 The Diploma covers areas such as how to build a transparent and respectful basis for the supervisory relationship; synchronicity and parallel process; field theory; cross-cultural dynamics and working with difference and diversity; how to to use power and authority wisely in supervision; bringing an understanding of ethical principles to the practice of supervision; and, significantly, how to find the creative edge in supervision.